webchick/webchick.tech/clsk1v94500070ajv0zwhgtnm.md

 Instead, look around for a place where they talk about their "Community."
 This could be mailing lists, Slack/Discord servers, Reddit/StackOverflow communities, Meetups, Forums, and more.
 Whatever it is, join up and spend a bit of time lurking.
 You can pretty quickly get a sense of how they prefer to work, who the major decision-makers are, how receptive they are to newcomers, etc. so you don't end up wasting time in both directions.

 In the case of Pandas, for example, they hold a [New Contributor Meeting](https://pandas.pydata.org/docs/development/community.html#new-contributor-meeting) on the 3rd Wednesday of the month, specifically to answer newcomer questions.
-Drupal has a [First Time Contributor Workshop](https://www.youtube.com/watch?v=0K0uIgKaVNQ).
+Drupal has a [First Time Contributor Workshop](https://www.youtube.com/watch?v=0K0uIgKaVNQ) at their conferences, recorded for posterity.
 Both projects have online Slack communities you can join to meet the people behind the projects.

 # Start with the Docs